-- AKS cluster configured with the latest stable release of Kubernetes-version 1.19.6 or later - One Windows Server 2019 version 1809 OS node. - For non-production or production environments on a Windows node, the recommended minimum VM size is Standard_D8_v3.
+- One Windows Server 2019 OS node or one Windows Server 2022 OS node. - One Linux Node. - For non-production or production environments on a Windows node, the recommended minimum VM size is Standard_D8_v3.

 For non-production environments on a Linux node, the recommended minimum VM size is Standard_D4_v3.
 For production environments on a Linux node, the recommended minimum VM size is Standard_D2_v2.